Light Feminine and Dark Feminine

 - For Madoka, it's Mami (Light) vs. Homura (Dark) (but see also the spoilered part above).
 For Mami, it's Madoka (Light) vs. Kyouko (Dark).
 For Yuma, it's Mami (Light) vs. Kyouko (Dark).

-- Fullmetal Alchemist has the Elric brothers, Roy Mustang, and Mustang's five subordinates versus the Big Bad and the seven Homunculi, who represent the seven deadly sins.
-There's one female in each group of eight - Action Girl Riza Hawkeye as Light Feminine, The Vamp Lust as Dark Feminine.
+- Fullmetal Alchemist: There's one female in each group of eight - Action Girl Riza Hawkeye as Light Feminine, The Vamp Lust as Dark Feminine.

-- In addition, during the latter parts of the series, on the heroes side we have both Hawkeye and Major General Olivier Armstrong, who also play on the pairing.
+- In addition, during the latter parts of the series, on the heroes side we have both the aforementied Hawkeye as Light Feminine and Major General Iron Lady Olivier Armstrong as the Dark, who also play on the pairing.

 - Princess Tutu has Ahiru/Duck as Light Feminine and Rue as Dark Feminine.
 The former is a cheerful and clumsy Genki Girl whose mission in life is simply to get Mytho, the boy she admires, to smile.
 The latter is an elegant and aloof Ojou who also cares for Mytho, but in a far more possesive way due to her Broken Bird nature.
 Both girls have white and black costumes of their respective Magical Girl personas, Princess Tutu and Princess Kraehe.
 Also, they're both based on Odette and Odile from the ballet Swan Lake.